kazimkazam/todo-app/README.md

 ## todo App

-PERN (PostgreSQL, Express, React, and NodeJS) application using redux as state container.
+PERN (PostgreSQL, Express, React, and NodeJS) application using redux as state container, and Tailwind CSS.

 ## Table of Contents